 The overall goal is to have a cohesive look and not competing colors or patterns.

 Depending on how big your family is, you’ll want to add in accent color.
 Just don’t go overboard!

-Adding in a blue or green, red or wine, teal or pink – all depending on the season.
+Add in a pop of color, something like blue or green, red or wine, teal or pink – all depending on the season.

 If you’re taking photos outside take into consideration your surroundings.
 For outdoor fall photos colors like wine, mustard yellow and navy are great options.

 For outdoor summer photos you can brighten things up with pinks and teals.

 Below are a few color schemes my family (including my sister and brother’s families) have worn.
 Hopefully this helps you figure out a color scheme that works well for you!

 Family Photo Outfits

 And there you have it!
 I hope this tips, tricks and inspiration photos helps remove some stress and overwhelm when picking your family photo outfits!

 As always, thanks so much for reading and sharing!